CiscoTestAutomation/genietelemetry/docs/results.rst

 Import & Usage
 --------------

-These 5 `singleton`_ health status objects can be imported into your code to be used directly.
+These 5 :singleton:`singleton <http>` health status objects can be imported into your code to be used directly.
 As simple as:

 .. code-block:: python